-The applicant is the (check one):
+1. The applicant is the (check one):

-[x] Own ner [] Contract Purchaser
+[x] Owner [] Contract Purchaser ----------- -----------------------

-[] Less see [x] Other: Developer
+[] Lessee [x] Other: Developer •

-State the nam applicant, unle than ten perce ess the entity is a corpor of ownership of any person or entity owning an interest in the ation or partnership in which case identify each owner of more
+State the name, address and percent of ownership of any person or entity owning an interest in the applicant, unless the entity is a corporation or partnership in which case identify each owner of more than ten percent.

 Owner: Developer:

-ARHA (Public c Authority) EYA Development, Inc.
+ARHA (Public Authority) EYA Development, Inc.

 50 % LeRoy Eakin

 50% Robert D. Youngentob

-realtor, or ot her person for which t sing represented by an authorized agent such as an attorney there is some form of compensation, does this agent or the ed have a business license to operate in the City of Alexandria
+If property owner or applicant is being represented by an authorized agent such as an attorney, realtor, or other person for which there is some form of compensation, does this agent or the business in which the agent is employed have a business license to operate in the City of Alexandria, Virginia?

-[x] Yes.
-Pro ovide proof of current C ity business license

-[] No. The agent shall obtain if required by the Cit n a business license prior to filing application, by Code.
+- [x] Yes.
+Provide proof of current City business license - [] No. The agent shall obtain a business license prior to filing application, if required by the City Code.